- Windows 10 does not allow you to open multiple folders at once by default.

-The desktop will get a little cluttered if you add lots of batch files to it.
-So I suggest you move the batch files into one desktop folder.
+The desktop will get cluttered if you add many batch files to it.
+So we suggest you move the batch files into one desktop folder.

-Open Multiple Folders at Windows Startup
+3. Open Multiple Folders at Windows Startup

 This can be done by adding folder shortcuts to the Startup folder.
 Alternatively, you could add your folder batch files to the startup so they automatically open a group of folders.

 - Press the Win key + R to open Run.

-- Enter ‘shell:startup’ into the Run text box and click OK to open the Startup folder below.
+- Enter shell:startup into the Run text box and click OK to open the Startup folder below.